nirajpandkar/disaster-message-classification/README.md

 > An NLP pipeline to clean, preprocess and train a text classifier for disaster response management.

+## Dataset

+After or during a disaster, there is usually a lot of communication - either direct or via social media.
+Disaster response organizations, at that time, have the least capacity to pull out and filter messages which are most important.
+Generally different organizations take care of different parts of the problem - water, blocked roads, shelter, food, medical supplies etc.

+To remedy this situation, Figure 8 has provided us with pre-labelled tweets and text messages from real-life disasters.
+I've built a supervised learning model to classify these messages into given disaster categories and encapsulated everything into a Flask application.

 ## File Structure

 ```